Effect of the degree of an initial mutant in Moran processes in structured populations: Discussion

 It is important to study the impact of the initial mutant's degree on the fixation probability and fixation and extinction times in frequency-dependent Moran processes of spatial evolutionary games, where fitness is derived from game competitions.

-{\bf Acknowledgments}: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 955708.
-Computer simulations were made with the support of the Interdisciplinary Center for Mathematical and Computational Modeling of the University of Warsaw (ICM UW) under the computational grant No g91-1417.
+{\bf Acknowledgments}: This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sk\l odowska-Curie grant agreement No 955708.
+Computer simulations were made with the support of the Interdisciplinary Center for Mathematical and Computational Modeling of the University of Warsaw (ICM UW).